 Tina Yarborough - Professor of Art History

-Carlos M. Herrera - Associate Professor of Art, Museum Studies
+Carlos M. Herrera - Professor of Art, Museum Studies

 Valerie Aranda - Professor of Art, Drawing and Painting

-Emily J. Gómez - Associate Professor of Art, Photography
+Emily J. Gómez - Professor of Art, Photography

-Ernesto Gómez - Academic Professional and Gallery Technician
+Ernesto Gómez - Lecturer of Art, Gallery and Woodshop Technician

 TeoYoun Kim-Kassor - Associate Professor of Art